-The rotational speed is usually determined by its capacity: smaller drives have slower speeds to keep up with their lower capacities.
+The rotational speed is usually determine by its capacity. smaller drives have slower speeds to keep up with their lower capacities.

 Comparison of SSD vs HDD

-When it comes to storage then Solid State Drives (SSDs) are storage devices that are used to store data in the form of semiconductor memory.
+When it comes to storage then Solid State Drives (SSDs) are storage devices that are use to store data in the form of semiconductor memory.